Darwin's finches

 The term "Darwin's finches" was first applied by Percy Lowe in 1936, and popularised in 1947 by David Lack in his book Darwin's Finches.
 Lack based his analysis on the large collection of museum specimens collected by the 1905–06 Galápagos expedition of the California Academy of Sciences, to whom Lack dedicated his 1947 book.
 The birds vary in size from 10 to 20 cm and weigh between 8 and 38 g.
 The smallest are the warbler-finches and the largest is the vegetarian finch.
 The most important differences between species are in the size and shape of their beaks, which are highly adapted to different food sources.
+Food availability was different among the islands of the Galapagos and could also change dramatically due to natural events such as droughts.
 The birds are all dull-coloured.
 They are thought to have evolved from a single finch species that came to the islands more than a million years ago.

 Darwin's theory

 During the survey voyage of HMS Beagle, Darwin was unaware of the significance of the birds of the Galápagos.
 He had learned how to preserve bird specimens from John Edmonstone while at the University of Edinburgh and had been keen on shooting, but he had no expertise in ornithology and by this stage of the voyage concentrated mainly on geology.
 In Galápagos he mostly left bird shooting to his servant Syms Covington.
 Nonetheless, these birds were to play an important part in the inception of Darwin's theory of evolution by natural selection.

 On the Galápagos Islands and afterward, Darwin thought in terms of "centres of creation" and rejected ideas concerning the transmutation of species.
 From Henslow's teaching, he was interested in the geographical distribution of species, particularly links between species on oceanic islands and on nearby continents.
 On Chatham Island, he recorded that a mockingbird was similar to those he had seen in Chile, and after finding a different one on Charles Island he carefully noted where mockingbirds had been caught.
 In contrast, he paid little attention to the finches.
 When examining his specimens on the way to Tahiti, Darwin noted that all of the mockingbirds on Charles Island were of one species, those from Albemarle of another, and those from James and Chatham Islands of a third.
 As they sailed home about nine months later, this, together with other facts, including what he had heard about Galápagos tortoises, made him wonder about the stability of species.